(Updated November 22, 2022) - This statement has been prepared in response to inquiries about our position on the Bradford Bypass.

 Preliminary and Detailed Design

 In September 2020, the Ontario Ministry of Transportation began a Preliminary Design Update Study, building on the approved 2002 Environmental Assessment for the Bradford Bypass.
-The anticipated design completion date is early 2023.
+The anticipated design completion date is 2023.

 About the Lake Simcoe Region Conservation Authority

 The Lake Simcoe Region Conservation Authority is a local watershed management organization, incorporated under the Conservation Authorities Act (1946).

 Our jurisdiction, which began in the East Holland River with five municipalities, has grown to include the entire Lake Simcoe watershed with the exception of the City of Orillia and the Upper Talbot River subwatershed.

 We are governed by an 18-member Board of Directors, appointed within a four-year cycle by its 9 member municipalities.
 Each year, the Board of Directors elects a Chair and Vice Chair from among its 18 members.

 About Our Watershed

 The Lake Simcoe watershed is a 3,400 square kilometre area that sweeps across 20 municipalities, from the Oak Ridges Moraine in the south to the Oro Moraine in the north, through York and Durham Regions, Simcoe County and the cities of Kawartha Lakes, Barrie, and Orillia.
 The watershed is delineated by 18 major river systems and many smaller ones that flow through the landscape to the heart of the watershed: Lake Simcoe.